snlandge/snlandge.github.io/_pages/research.md

 nav_order: 7
 ---

+### Job Market Paper:

+- ***"AI and Machine Learning Approaches for Identifying Parental Occupational Skills That Shape Children’s Career Choices"***\

 ### Publications

+- ***"Parents, Paths, and Paychecks: Examining Intergenerational Occupational Mobility and Career Choices"***\
+  *Accepted, Journal of Business and Economic Studies.*

+### Working Papers / Term Papers

 - ***"Legacy of Labour: The Impact of Parental Occupations on Children’s Career Choices and Income Inequality"***\
-  *Under review at Journal of Labor Research.*

-### Work in Progress

-- ***"Intergenerational Self-Selection Model: The Influence of Fathers' and Mothers' Occupations on Children’s Occupational Outcomes"***\
-  This paper explores the mechanisms through which parental occupations influence children's career choices and income outcomes, focusing on both fathers' and mothers' roles in intergenerational occupational mobility.
+  This paper explores the mechanisms through which parental occupations influence children's career choices and income outcomes.

-### Working Papers / Term Papers

 - ***"Intergenerational Transmission of Occupations in the USA"***\
   Explores the mechanisms of occupational inheritance and intergenerational transition matrices in the U.S.